 Superyachts often employ a Master, mate, engineer, bosun, hostess, chef and deck crew.
-Jobs are often advertised in Yachting Monthly, Yachting World, Motor Boats Monthly and Boat International magazines.
+Jobs are often advertised in the marine press and on social media.
 There are also many crew placement agencies finding staff at all levels of the industry.

 The qualifications required are determined by the area in which the yacht is operating.
-With a Yachtmaster™ Coastal Certificate of Competence you can skipper yachts up to 24m, operating up to 20 miles from a safe haven, while the Yachtmaster™ Offshore Certificate of Competence enables you to skipper yachts up to 200gt, 150 miles from a safe haven.
+With an RYA Yachtmaster™ Coastal Certificate of Competence you can skipper yachts up to 24m, operating up to 20 miles from a safe haven, while the RYA Yachtmaster™ Offshore Certificate of Competence enables you to skipper yachts up to 200gt, 150 miles from a safe haven.

-With the Yachtmaster™ Ocean Certificate of Competence you can work worldwide.
+With the RYA Yachtmaster™ Ocean Certificate of Competence you can work worldwide.

 Whichever area you are working in, you must hold the commercial endorsement, so a one-day sea survival course and medical fitness certificate are necessary.

 Any skipper of a British flagged private or commercial yacht of this size, operating in UK and many non-UK ports, must hold an RYA Yachtmaster™ Offshore or Ocean Certificate of Competence with a commercial endorsement.